Welcome to the reward strategy toolkit

 This toolkit is designed to lead you through planning, developing and implementing your reward strategy.
 The first phase focuses on the planning and preparation which will provide the foundation for your reward strategy.
 Phase two guides you through the development and design of your strategy ensuring the reward elements you offer are aligned to the principles and goals of your reward strategy.
 Phase three provide tools and tips on how to effectively implement and communicate your reward strategy.

-The toolkit will be regularly updated and brought to life through shared learning, factsheets, FAQs, webinars and much more.
-We want to hear from you.
 Tell us what you think of the toolkit: How are you using reward currently?
 What challenges are your facing in recruiting and retaining the right calibre of staff?
 What else would you like to see in the toolkit?
-Please contact us at email@example.com.
+Please contact us at firstname.lastname@example.org.

 Why do we need a total reward strategy?